mohanmca/professional_certification/docs/aws_vpc_anki.md

 * We can specify allow rules, but not deny rules.
 * Security-Group = Type/Protocol/Port-Range/Source (MySQL|HTTP/TCP/3306/10.0.1.0`/`24)
 * By default, a security group includes an outbound rule that allows all outbound traffic.
 You can remove the rule and add outbound rules that allow specific outbound traffic only.
 If your security group has no outbound rules, no outbound traffic originating from your instance is allowed.
+* Note that NACLs may take a bit longer to propagate, as opposed to security groups, which take effect almost immediately (1-2 seconds).

 ### Subnets and CIDR block

-* We cab create public-subnet and private subnet
+* We can create public-subnet and private subnet
 * Each subnet is ip-address block using CIDR
 * Every subnet has a route-table
 * For VPC, CIDR can rnage from */16 to */28